 Why Chaining is Cruel

-photos which summarizes why chaining is dangerous for humans and inhumane
+photos about why chaining is dangerous for humans and inhumane

 for dogs.
 Download a